How to Break a Small Lock

 Additionally, understanding why you may need to break the lock in the first place – whether it be out of necessity or because of security concerns – can go a long way toward helping you make the best decision for your situation.
 Ultimately, even if the lock seems small and insignificant, it shouldn’t be taken lightly.

-By arming yourself generously with options and knowledge beforehand, you can help ensure that whatever method you choose will successfully break the lock and get you on your way!
+By arming yourself generously with options and knowledge beforehand, you can help ensure that whatever method you choose how to break a small lock will successfully break the lock and get you on your way!

 You can also read it: How to Cut a Disc Lock